 Now open the wrap then you cut the dough into rectangles.
 If you have a cookie cutter, you could just use it to cut to desired shapes.

-Place your cuts on a greased baking tray or one lined with parchment paper.
+Place your cuts on trays lined with parchment paper.

 Use a fork to poke each piece a couple of times.

-Now bake in the oven for about 10 minutes or until light brown in colour.
+Now bake in the oven for about 10 minutes until light golden in color.